xcart/xcart-docs/_pages/kb_en/products/categories/managing_categories/adding_categories.md

 - a clickable number of products in this particular category.

 The value in brackets shows the overall number of products in both that category and all its subcategories.

+A category listing page in the storefront displays only the products assigned to the category itself but not to its subcategories.